-(Have your IT or the person in your office who set up the server verify the correct path where these items are located.)
+NOTE: The paths shown above are the default install paths.
+Since these can be changed, please have your IT or the person in your office who set up the server verify the correct path where these items are located.

 Test your data by restoring it to a computer that is not part of the office computer network: a home computer, for example.
 Test it regularly to ensure the backup is complete, restorable and retrievable.